Roberts-sw/RX-target-board-GCC/RTK5RX65Ndemo02/readme.md

  - bss: 4
  - other: 28

+**note:**
+If you make a project with the clock speed initialization like this one, you can get a feeling of how an RX100-series ucon would perform, as that would have a maximum clock frequency of 32 MHZ (and no FPU).

+When using the FPU, it can also be used to get a feeling of the performance of an RX231 ucon with a clock speed setting of 32 MHz.
+Of course both of the above ucons can have a supply voltage of 5V, useful for direct driving of MOSFET's, but the RX65N has other useful features.

 The next project will use the PLL to arrive at an instruction clock of 120 MHz.